openhab/openhab-alexa/USAGE.md

 * Amazon account
 * Amazon Echo, Amazon Echo Dot or compatible Alexa device

+## Troubleshooting

+Here are some of the most common generic errors you may encounter while using this skill:

+#### Command Not Working
+* Alexa will respond with "That command doesn't work on _device_"
+* It indicates that the command that Alexa is trying to send to openHAB doesn't work, either because the intended device is not configured properly to support that command or because your openHAB items configuration has changed and a previously discovered item may longer accept certain commands.
+For example, a dimmer item type that was initially setup and was changed to a switch type, will cause Alexa brightness control commands to fail.
+* To resolve this error, make sure to update your openHAB items configuration accordingly and run a discovery update either through the Alexa app or just by asking "Alexa, discover" on your echo device.

+#### Device Not Found
+* Alexa will respond with "I couldn't find a device or group named _device_ in your profile"
+* It indicates that, either a device currently setup in your Alexa account, no longer exists in your openHAB server, or vice-versa.
+* To resolve this error, make sure to run a discovery update either through the Alexa app or just by asking "Alexa, discover" on your echo device.
+Keep in mind that previously discovered devices that have been removed from the openHAB configuration will show as offline under your Alexa account and not be automatically removed.
+To prevent potential device name conflicts, it is highly recommended to remove these devices through the Alexa app.

+#### Device Not Responding
+* Alexa will respond with "_device_ isn't responding, please check its network connection and power supply", and in some rare occasions, no response or acknowledgement will be given.
+* It indicates that the state of one or more of the endpoint properties retrieved from the openHAB server are considered invalid, mostly because it is in either uninitialized `NULL` or undefined `UNDEF` state.
+* To resolve this error, make sure that all items interfacing with Alexa have a defined state.
+* For group endpoints, partial properties responses will be send back to Alexa excluding items with invalid state.
+This will allow Alexa to acknowledge a command request assuming that the relevant item state is accurate.
+However, it will cause Alexa to generate this error when requesting the status of a device configured with an interface supporting that feature.
+For example, using a thermostat group endpoint, a request to set its mode will succeed but requesting its mode status will fail if one of its property state, such as its temperature sensor, is not defined in openHAB.
+* This is the default error.

+#### Server Authentication Issue
+* Alexa will respond with "Sorry something wrong, to control _device_ try disabling the skill and re-enabling it from your Alexa app"
+* It indicates that Alexa isn't able to control the given device because of an authentication issue.
+* To resolve this error, for users that are using the official skill, just disable and re-enable it through the Alexa app.
+For users that have setup their own custom skill, make sure that the proper credentials were added to the lambda function config.js.

+#### Server Not Accessible
+* Alexa will respond with "Sorry the hub that _device_ is connected to is not responding, please check its network connection and power supply"
+* It indicates that your openHAB server is not accessible through [myopenHAB](https://myopenhab.org) cloud service.
+* To resolve this error, make sure that your server is running and showing online under your myopenHAB account.
+For users that have setup their own custom skill, make sure that the proper server base url was added to the lambda function config.js.

 ## Setup

 * NEW Alexa Version 3 API syntax (v3)
   * Version 3 of the Alex Skill API introduces a more rich and complex set of features that required a change in how items are configured by using the new metadata feature introduced in openaHAB 2.3
   * Version 2 tags are still supported and are converted internally to V3 meta data
   * See [Label Support](#Label-Support) for using labels in item tags and meta data.
+  * Supported [item](#supported-item-metadata) & [group](#supported-group-metadata) V3 meta data
+  * Automatically determine number precision and unit based on [item state presentation](#item-state) and [unit of measurement](#item-unit-of-measurement).
+  * Decoupling between item receiving command and item state via an [item sensor](#item-sensor)
+  * Improved Alexa response state accuracy

 ### Item Label Recommendation